PGR 11.1 Expectations about the progression examination

 PGR11.7.1 The report must include:

-- An update on ethical approval and any other matters of research governance such as confidentiality, intellectual property or collaborative arrangements where this is a requirement of the RD1 approval, or where the position has subsequently changed.
+- An update on ethical approval and any other matters of research governance such as the development of the research data management plan, confidentiality, intellectual property or collaborative arrangements where this is a requirement of the RD1 approval, or where the position has subsequently changed.